HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-01/quiz/stycpp8th-chapter-01-quiz.md

-# Exercise Solutions Chapter 1
+# Quiz Solution Chapter 1

-Solutions to exercises from chapter 1 in the book Sams Teach Yourself C++ in One Hour a Day - 8th edition.
+Solution to the quiz in chapter 1 of the book Sams Teach Yourself C++ - 8th Edition.

 ## 1